carradjm/Thunder/README.md

 ###Rails
 * Uses RESTful routes and models to easily create / read / update / destroy models.
-* Uses custom jBuilder to return only select / necessary data to Backbone.js models
+* Uses custom jBuilder to return only select / necessary data to Backbone.js models.
-* Creates individual Follow, Like, and PlaylistSong models to keep track of who a user is following, what songs they have liked, and what songs each of their playlists contains
+* Creates individual Follow, Like, and PlaylistSong models to keep track of who a user is following, what songs they have liked, and what songs each of their playlists contains.

 ###Backbone.js
 * Combines the MVC design paradigm with custom JSON returned from jBuilder views in Rails to allow the site to allow quick navigation and loading of user / song data.